Part 1: Remembering Al

 Starr King, a School for Exceptional Children

 Disabled children were about to become educationally integrated, with the advent of Starr King Elementary School.
-As the first school of it’s type in the country, designed to teach kids with all types of disabilities along side their able counterparts, it was referred to as “a school for exceptional children” and received multiple awards.
+As the first school of its kind in the country, designed to teach kids with all types of disabilities along side their able counterparts, it was referred to as “a school for exceptional children” and received multiple awards.
 Pardon the no-longer-politically-correct wording in the drawing below.

 Flexibility in Learning Environments

 The idea of adaptability was built into several of the new elementary schools.
 A departure from the current designs, the schools gave teachers the flexibility to assemble students in groupings ranging from 30-180.
 The new plans included clusters of classrooms compactly arranged around a multi-purpose room and administrative unit.
 Additionally, this new building size covered only half an acre, which was a quarter of the land area used for previous schools.
 This ability to have options for class size was a first in the region.
 The Spruce Avenue School (below) later was named for Laurel Ruff, District Superintendent.

 School as a Fallout Shelter